-The basalt stele depicting a dining scene was found in 1988 lying on the surface near the Karaburçlu village about 5 km north of Zincirli by Felix von Luschan.
-The scene of a dining couple is similar to several others found in the region such as the ones from Örtülü and K.Maraş.
-Dimensions of the stele is about 110 by 90 cm with a 45 cm thickness.
-The sides and top of the stele has a largely effaced hieroglypic Luwian inscription.
+The basalt stele depicting a dining scene was found in 1888 lying on the surface near the Karaburçlu village about 5 km north of Zincirli by Felix von Luschan.
+The scene of a dining couple is similar to several others found in the region such as the ones from Örtülü and Maraş.
+It measures about 110 cm high, 90 cm wide and 45 cm thick.
+On the sides and top of the stele, there is a largely effaced Hieroglypic Luwian inscription.
 It is uncertain whether the back side originally also had an inscription or not.
-A date in early 9th century BCE is suggested.
-Stel is currently in Istanbul Archeological Museum.
+A date in the early 9th century BCE is suggested.
+The stele is currently in Istanbul Archeological Museum.

-Click on the picture for a larger image.
+Click on the pictures for larger images.

-Hawkins, J. D. Corpus of Hieroglyphic Luwian Inscriptions, Vol 1, Berlin: Walter de Gruyter, 2000: 276 and plt.
+Hawkins, J. D. Corpus of Hieroglyphic Luwian Inscriptions, Vol 1, Berlin, 2000: 276 and plt.
 127.

-Orthmann, W. Untersuchungen zur späthethitischen Kunst, Bonn, 1971: 76, 200, 367, 373, 376, 388, 487.
+Orthmann, W. Untersuchungen zur späthethitischen Kunst, Bonn, 1971.
+(Karaburçlu 1)